Pleb5/Pleb5.github.io/pages/quest-5-order-and-entropy.md

 		passwd
 		```
 9. You can copy your handy digital notes in this database too
 10. Any privacy or security leak could be harmful for your bitcoin even if it is not bitcoin related at first glance.
-Therefore, change all your passwords to stronger, generated ones and enable two-factor authentication wherever possible[totp image]
+Therefore, change all your passwords to stronger, generated ones and enable two-factor authentication wherever possible
     9. Optional: For non-bitcoin related things you can also use Bitwarden which is cloud-based and much more convenient for mobile.
 It is open-source and has a free plan.
 Back it up from time to time in KeePassXC as an attachment.
 In that case, shred the downloaded file afterwards
     10. Optional: You can use U2F (Universal two-factor authentication) if you use Bitwarden.
 It is in the paid plan
     11. **Don’t use bitwarden or any cloud-based service for bitcoin-related passwords and metadata**
-11. From now on never leave your computer unlocked!(Keyboard Super+L usually)
+11. From now on never leave your computer unlocked!(Keyboard `Super+L` usually)

 ---